systematicinvestor/systematicinvestor.github.io/_posts/2015-11-03-SIT.date.md

 It also handles `bi-weekly` syntax by taking every other period end.
 For more precise handling you can directly specify by and skip input parameters.

+**Please note the `date.ends` function works differently depending on the input data type.
+I.e. if xts object is given, assume that xts is sourced from historical data and does not contain holidays otherwise first filter out non business days and next apply dates periodicity function.**

 Let's checkout some examples: